matthiasGmayer/structural-independence-typst/main.typ

 Our goal is to construct a map we will call history, $history(dot|dot) : Sigma times Sigma -> powerset(I)^Omega$ that measures the dependence on $U$ of a sigma algebra given another sigma algebra with a random index set.
 We write $history(X|Z)$ for $history(sigma(X)|sigma(Z))$.
-We now give a list of desiderata that will be shown to completely determine $history$ almost surely.
+We now give a list of desiderata that will be shown to completely determine $history$ almost surely in an appropriate sense.

 #custombox("Desiderata")([
 + $history(X|Z)$ is a $sigma(Z) ms$ random index set.